derykmakgill/511/_posts/2019-11-26-craig-sorcerers-stone.md

 “…Controlled Magical Substances and I will see you bent over by the Dementors in Azkaban before I let you turn my formulas into crime potions.’

 Before a stunned Snape could respond, Craig stormed out of the room, followed by a couple of the best students and all of the worst, to start his own potions class.

+---

+If you find this type of writing entertaining or offensive let me know and I might do more.
+I might do more anyways because it makes me laugh, which is all that matters to be honest.

 ### Acknowledgements